Lokesha243/Selenium-Practice/README.md

 # Selenium-Practice
-This is OrangeHRM Git repository
+This is OrangeHRM Git repository,
 Author-Lokesh